Pro-Rata Dog Registration

-Council provides dog owners with the option of annual and lifetime registration, with the annual registration period commencing on 1 September and expiring on 31 August each year.
+Council provides dog owners with the option of annual and lifetime (for de-sexed dogs only) registration, with the annual registration period commencing on 1 September and expiring on 31 August each year.
 Registration fees are outlined on the dog registration form which can be found here.

 Completed registration forms can be submitted, either in person at the Council office located on Bees Creek Road, by email to email@example.com or by post to PO Box 446 Humpty Doo NT 0836.